Strict local martingales and bubbles: Application to financial bubbles II: Last passage time formulas

 \subsection{Real-world pricing}

-Here we want to give another interpretation of Theorem \ref{last}.
-Note that from a mathematical point of view we have only assumed that $X$ and $Y$ are strictly positive local $\p$-martingales for the result.
-Above we have interpreted $\p$ as the risk-neutral probability and $X,Y$ as two stock price processes.
-Now note that we have the identity $(X-KY)^+=Y\left(\frac{1}{Z}-K\right)^+$.
-This motivates the following alternative financial setting: we take $\p$ to be the historical probability and assume that also $\p(Y_0=1)=1$.
-Normalizing the interest rate to be equal to zero, the process $S:=\frac{1}{Z}$ denotes the (discounted) stock price process, while $Y$ is the density of a candidate for an equivalent local martingale measure (ELMM).
-Since $Y$ and $X=YS$ are both strictly positive local $\p$-martingales, they are $\p$-supermartingales and cannot reach infinity under $\p$.
-Thus, $S=\frac{1}{Z}$ is also strictly positive under $\p$ and does not attain infinity under $\p$ either.\\
+Here, we want to give another interpretation of Theorem~\ref{last}.
+Note that from a mathematical point of view we have only assumed that $X$ and $Y$ are strictly positive local $\mathsf{P}$-martingales for the result.
+Above we have interpreted $\mathsf{P}$ as the risk-neutral probability and $X,Y$ as two stock price processes.
+Now note that we have the identity $(X-KY)^+=Y (\frac{1}{Z}-K )^+$.
+This motivates the following alternative financial setting: we take $\mathsf{P}$ to be the historical probability and assume that also $\mathsf{P}(Y_0=1)=1$.
+Normalizing the interest rate to be equal to zero, the process $S:=\frac{1}{Z}$ denotes the (discounted) stock price process, while $Y$ is a candidate for the density of an equivalent local martingale measure (ELMM).
+Since $Y$ and $X=YS$ are both strictly positive local $\mathsf {P}$-martingales, they are $\mathsf{P}$-super-martingales and cannot reach infinity under $\mathsf{P}$.
+Thus, $S=\frac{1}{Z}$ is also strictly positive under $\mathsf{P}$ and does not attain infinity under $\mathsf{P}$ either.

-As before $X$ and $Y$ are both allowed to be either strict local or true $\p$-martingales.
+As before, $X$ and $Y$ are both allowed to be either strict local or true $\mathsf{P}$-martingales.
 While the question of whether $X=YS$ is a true martingale or not is related to the existence of a stock price bubble as discussed earlier, the question of whether $Y$ is a strict local martingale or not is connected to the absence of arbitrage.
-If $Y$ is a true $\p$-martingale, an ELMM for $Z$ exists and the market satisfies NFLVR.
-However, as shown in \cite{Fern} and explained in \cite{BKX}, even if $Y$ is only a strict local martingale, a superhedging strategy for any contingent claim written on $S$ exists.
+If $Y$ is a uniformly integrable $\mathsf{P}$-martingale, an ELMM for $Z$ exists and the market satisfies NFLVR.
+However, as shown in \cite{Fern} and explained in \cite{BKX}, even if $Y$ is only a strict local martingale, a super-hedging strategy for any contingent claim written on $S$ exists.
 Therefore, the ``normal'' call option pricing formulas

 are still reasonable when $Y$ is only a strict local martingale.
-This pricing method is also known as "real-world pricing", since we cannot work under an ELMM directly, but must define the option value under the real-world measure, cf.~\cite{benchmark}.
-Note that if $Y$ is a true martingale, we can define an ELMM $\p^*$ for $S$ via $\p^*|_{\F_t}=Y_t.\p|_{\F_t}$ and the market satisfies the NFLVR property.
-In this case we obtain the usual pricing formulas
+This pricing method is also known as ``real-world pricing,'' since we cannot work under an ELMM directly, but must define the option value under the real-world measure (cf. \cite{benchmark}).
+Note that if $Y$ is a true martingale, we can define an ELMM $\mathsf{P}^*$ for $S$ on $\mathcal {F}_T$ via $\mathsf{P} ^*|_{\mathcal{F}_T}=Y_T \cdot \mathsf{P}|_{\mathcal{F}_T}$ and the market satisfies the NFLVR property until time $T\in\mathbb{R}_+$.
+In this case, we obtain the usual pricing formulas